This post may contain affiliate links. Please see my disclosure policy for details.

 4. See the spot where Joss Merlyn was murdered

-The Jamaica Inn does bring in a fair few Daphne du Maurier fans of her book and it’s nice that the inn have a few bits and pieces here to celebrate the fact.
+The Jamaica Inn does bring in a fair few Daphne du Maurier fans of her book and it’s nice that the inn has a few bits and pieces here to celebrate the fact.

 5. Take a cheesy photo at Joss’s Bar